usalin/capstone/README.md

 - ECommerce App Core Functionalities
   * User Authentication
     Utilizes a async validator to check if certain username is already used in register process
+  * Restricted access to access the products
   * Displaying products
-  * Searching products by product name
-    Only allows searches with at least 3 characters long
+  * Searching products by product name -  Only allows searches with at least 3 characters long
-  * Filtering products by category
-    Available currently through navigation bar
+  * Filtering products by category -  Available through navigation bar
   * Adding products to basket
   * Creating order after reviewing the basket
-  * Restricted access to access the products

 - e2e testing with Cypress

-Note: Add the screenshots / clips and the interactivity in this section.

 ## Tech Stack

-**Client-side:** Angular, Typescript, SCSS,  RxJS, Cypress, Angular Material **Server-side:** JSON Server
+**Client-side:** Angular, Typescript, SCSS,  RxJS, Cypress, Angular Material

 ## Structure - Architectural Decisions